 Here’s what happens with the super glue in an aquarium and if that makes it safe:

-The latter is used in skin sealing for animals and even people during surgery.
+It is used in skin sealing for animals and even people during surgery.

 Where to use super glue in my aquarium?